mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-monitor.md

 #### 5.1.2 Enable Compatibility Metrics in Standalone Mode

 {{% alert color="warning" %}}Do not use this approach in Connected mode.
-Any configuration you set this way will be overridden by the configuration set in the Private Cloud section of the Developer Portal.{{% /alert %}}
+Any configuration you set this way will be overridden by the configuration set in the Private Cloud section of the Mendix Portal.{{% /alert %}}

 Open an environment's `MendixApp` CR [for editing](/developerportal/deploy/private-cloud-operator/#edit-cr) and set the `mode` attribute in `runtimeMetricsConfiguration` to `compatibility`: